michalholasek/monkey-lang/README.md

 Exiting monkey-lang REPL...
 ```

-At the moment, REPL has only two features - integer expression evaluation and
+At the moment, REPL has only two features - integer and boolean expression
-simple statement assertions.
+evaluation, and simple statement assertions.

 ## License
 MIT